 CKA Exam Syllabus Changes

 The following are the key exam changes for the new CKA syllabus as compared to the old syllabus.
 Here is the official announcement.
-The same syllabus is applicable for 2023 as well.

 - Cluster Architecture, Installation & Configuration: